 If you’ve been injured in a serious accident, a Salt Lake City injury attorney from our office can help.
-We’ll work to get you compensated while you focus on recovering from your injury.
+We’ll work to get you compensated while you focus on recovering from what you’ve suffered.
 One call, that’s all.

 Few experiences will impact your day-to-day life as seriously as an accident that injures you.
 The physical pain and possible impact to your health and mobility are jarring enough, but you may also suffer from mental trauma following the incident.
 And then you must deal with the financial ramifications, as well.

 You may think that in this situation the insurance company will be on your side.
 Though when you go to file a claim with the insurance companies to recover your losses, they will give you a hard time and try to pin the blame for the accident on you.
 If an insurance company has treated you unfairly or you’re in the beginning stages of filing a personal injury claim, we can help.

-A Salt Lake City personal injury lawyer with Craig Swapp & Associates can review your case to determine whether negligence was involved and how much compensation you’re owed, and we can walk you through the entire process.
+A Salt Lake City personal injury attorney with Craig Swapp & Associates can review your case to determine whether negligence was involved and how much compensation you’re owed, and we can walk you through the entire process.
 You need to focus on your health, so let us concentrate on protecting your legal rights and getting you paid for the accident you didn’t cause.

 Many people don’t fully understand what constitutes an injury case.
 Essentially, any harm you suffer as a result of someone else’s negligence could qualify.
 The most important aspects are that negligence was involved and that you suffered either financial or emotional damages as a result.